 Wow, this seems like an easy solution to business.
 Why wouldn’t all small businesses borrow more money and ramp up operations and generate more sales?

 The key is the ability to borrow the money.
 Lenders are savvy and as the associated risk of the loan increases so does the interest rate.
 For small businesses the risk to the lender is generally greater than the value of the return on the loan.
 Therefore many banking and lending institutions do not loan money to small businesses.
-So many small businesses utilize credit cards to leverage the operations.
+Many small businesses utilize credit cards to leverage the operations.
 The associated interest charged for the use of this money eats into the profits generated by the use of the funds from the credit card.
 In almost every case, it doesn’t work.

 Even at the big level, financial leverage doesn’t work: